nkh/P6-Data-Dump-Tree/README.md

 So far we have seen how to render containers but sometimes we want to handle a type as if it was a Str or an Int, EG: not display its elements but instead display it on a single line.

-You can, in a handler, tell Data::Dump::Tree that a type rendering is not a container, by returning DDT_FINAL in the type _get_header_ handler.
+You can, in a handler, specify that a type rendered is not a container, by returning DDT_FINAL in the type _get_header_ handler.

 For example, the Rat class type handler does not show a floating number, it displays the Rat on a single line.
 Here is the handler: